luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 // ...

-new_particle_velocity += grid_velocity * weight;
+new_particle_velocity += grid_velocity * weight; // grid_velocity = grid_momentum / grid_mass
 ```
 Think about what's going on here: given a specific configuration of grid momentums and masses, a particle's velocity is going to be entirely determined by where it is in the grid.
 That means the `grid_velocity * weight` ($=: w \cdot \mathbf v_\text{cell}$) calculation we're doing, summed altogether across all 27 neighbor cells, is what we're defining as the material's velocity $\mathbf v_\text{material}(\mathbf x)$ at any given position $\mathbf x$.
 So we have a way to express the velocity field as a big sum of 27 cell contributions, and by the addition rule of derivatives, the derivative is just each sum of all the derivatives of all 27 addends.
+(Let $\mathbf v_\text{cell}$ be the velocity stored in a cell.)

 $$\begin{align*}
     \mathbf v_\text{material}